Victoria's marine national parks and sanctuaries

 |Inwater special markers are located at the sea boundary of the protected area.|

 Maps with boundary coordinates are available from Parks Victoria offices.
-Call 13 19 63 or visit the Parks Victoria website.
+Call 13 19 63 or click here for a PDF download of the boundary coordinates from the Parks Victoria website.

 The free Victorian Recreational Fishing Guide App has a “Can I fish here?” function that uses a smartphone’s internal GPS to allow users to determine whether they are approaching or within a marine park or sanctuary.